mbahvw/kit-katacoda-scenarios/kubectl-intermediate/step12.md

   -  Verify whether deployment has been scaled:
      `kubectl get pods`{{execute}}

-      you are  add `-w` to watch  the scaling live.
+      you can pass the `-w` flag to watch  the scaling live.
       Clear  your screen
 - Let 's scale it back to 1 replica and move on to the next step:
   `kubectl scale deploy/nginx-deployment --replicas=1`{{execute}}